 During one of my bro moments, a buddy and I were checking out a bachelorette party and choosing who the sexiest woman was in the room.
 At first, we agreed on basic body types and symmetries.
 We both liked the fit, tall women, but soon we started disagreeing.
-I liked the Latina girl with almond-shaped eyes, a longer face and an hourglass figure.
+I liked the Latina girl with almond-shaped eyes, a longer face, and an hourglass figure.
 My friend couldn’t stand longer faces.
 He was attracted to the blond with a round face and a curvy body.

 These conversations happen all over the world in all types of languages, regarding all types of genders.
 Some girls go for guys dressed in leather, while others go for Mr. Business Suit.
 Some guys like dangerous girls who are adventurous, and uninhibited, while another guy likes them reliable, soft-spoken, and boring.
 Eventually, everyone agrees to disagree on who is hot or not.

 But why on earth would we have a difference of opinion?
 Isn’t the ultimate driver reproduction?
-If that’s the case we would fall in love with potential sex partners of the opposite sex with good genetic fabric, health, wealth, high social status and potentially strong parental qualities.
+If that’s the case we would fall in love with potential sex partners of the opposite sex with good genetic fabric, health, wealth, high social status, and potentially strong parental qualities.

 If reproduction was our main driver, all women would be drawn to big and strong men who could tear the flesh of a black bear.
-Yet thousands of women (and little girls) are in love with Justin Bebier of all choices.
+Yet thousands of women (and little girls) are in love with Justin Bieber of all choices.
 Hell, a gust of wind could blow him over.
-Men would be drawn to younger women with ample breasts and the optimal waist-to-hip ratios.
+Men would be drawn to younger women with ample breasts and optimal waist-to-hip ratios.
 I like women with smaller hips and I’ve known guys my age who have dated women twice their age.

 This doesn’t even include non-reproductive sex.
 Shouldn’t we just exchange genetic fluid as much as possible, in the position(s) that provide optimal impregnation during a time when a man’s sperm count is high and the woman is ovulating?